arduino/docs-content/content/arduino-cloud/10.education/00.arduino-cloud-for-education/content.md

 - **Variables** - they are very similar to the variables we create in a regular sketch where they are used to retrieve and store information.
 - **Associated device** - The device that is used to collect data from the real world.
-- **Network Credentials** - Contains information about WiFi name and password
+- **Network Credentials** - Contains information about Wi-Fi® name and password
 - **Sketch** - A **lite version of the Web Editor** which is actually a preview of a sketch saved on the Web Editor.
 - **Metadata** - such as tags, timezone and Thing ID.